suzannefox/burrow/README.md

 Useful for -
 - understanding the structure of a dataframe
-- save metadata output to a CSV and compare with previously supplied datasets to identify structural differences (*supplied in compare_metadata_dataframes.ipynb*)
+- save metadata output to a CSV and compare with previously supplied datasets to identify structural differences (*see example in compare_metadata_dataframes.ipynb*)

 # Example